tfpractice/ideaworks-challenge/README.md

 * On mobile, the height of the header should be 50px
   * (__what about other sizes?__).
 * resize and align items as necessary, keeping the logo to the left, and other items to the right.
+  * (__how much padding specifically would you want in the header? the psd has the logo and masonary grid aligned, but with nested breakpoints or columns combined with React, aligning disparate components seems programmatically unnecessary/cumbersome for screens which change sizes)

 * The wide image with overlaid text is a carousel.
 No previous/next arrows are necessary, but please include the navigation dots below
   * (__what size should they be__).